agmanuelian/tokenprices/README.md

-# AWS Infrastructure Deployment with Terraform and Lambda
+# AWS Infrastructure Deployment with Terraform - Token price API
 This project deploys the AWS infrastructure using Terraform.
 The main purpose of this infrastructure is to retrieve the price of a cryptocurrency token using the Coingecko API.
 The infrastructure includes an API Gateway (REST API) and a Lambda function.

 ## Requirements
-⋅⋅* Terraform installed in your environment.
+⋅ Terraform installed in your environment.

-⋅⋅* AWS account with sufficient permissions to create and manage AWS resources.
+⋅ AWS account with sufficient permissions to create and manage AWS resources.

 ## How to deploy the infrastructure
 1. Clone the repository to your local machine.